apache/mynewt-site/docs/os/get_started/cross_tools.md

 # Installing Cross Tools for ARM

-This page shows how to install tools to use some ARM based platforms with Apache Mynewt.
+This page shows how to install tools on your laptop/computer to use for direct communication (e.g. for debugging) with some ARM based HW platforms running Apache Mynewt.
+You will also have to use the Newt tool installed to run natively on your machine.
+You may choose to do this instead of using the build toolchain and Newt tool available in a Docker container.

+This page provides guidance for installing the tools directly on your MAC and Linux machine.
+See the relevant sections below.

 <br>